MasoniteFramework/docs/masonite-orm/models.md

   # ..
 ```

-You should also in your migration define a UUID column with primary constraint
+You should also define a UUID column with primary constraint in a migration

 ```python
 with self.schema.create("users") as table: